mpi4py/mpi4py-fft/docs/paper/paper.md

 # Summary

 The fast Fourier transform (FFT) is an algorithm that efficiently computes the discrete Fourier transform.
-The FFT is a celebrated algorithm utilized throughout science and engineering.
 Since the dawn of our digital society, the FFT has permeated to the heart of everyday life applications involving audio, image, and video processing.
 The importance of the FFT extends beyond signal processing into scientific